voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 Manually adding predictions
 ---------------------------

-In some cases, you may have loaded your data into Flash datamodules already and want to generate predictions with those.
+In some cases, you may have loaded your FiftyOne dataset into a Flash :class:`DataModule <flash:flash.core.data.data_module.DataModule>` already and want to generate predictions with those.

+Flash models support different
+:class:`serializers <flash:flash.core.data.process.Serializer>`
-Flash models support different serializers, objects that reformat the output of models.
-Using FiftyOne serializers, you can return predictions as FiftyOne
+, objects that reformat the output of models.
+Using
+:ref:`FiftyOne serializers <flash:fiftyone_labels>`, you can return predictions as FiftyOne
-|Label| directly.
+|Label| objects directly.
 All you need to do is set the model serializer to the
 corresponding FiftyOne serializer for your task and generate predictions.
-FiftyOne serializers also support a :class:`return_filepath <flash:flash.core.classification.FiftyOneLabels>` flag that will return the coresponding filepath of every sample along with the FiftyOne labels.
+FiftyOne serializers also support a :class:`return_filepath <flash:flash.core.classification.FiftyOneLabels>` flag that will return the corresponding filepath of every sample along with the |Label| objects.

-There are a few different ways that this workflow may come about.

 .. code-block:: python
     :linenos: